chromium/chromium/net/docs/life-of-a-feature.md

 `URLRequestContextGetter` building, if proxies are going to be supported.

-An example of injecting configuration flags can be seen in the `HttpNetworkSession::Params` structure, which is used to provide much of the initialization parameters for the HTTP layer.
+An example of injecting configuration flags can be seen in the `HttpNetworkSessionParams` structure, which is used to provide much of the initialization parameters for the HTTP layer.

 The ideal form of injection is to pass ownership of the injected object,